"This is cool": meet the members of Willax's new reality show

 Learn more about the new program “This is cool.”
-The fever of competition realities does not stop, and has been on Peruvian screens for approximately 11 years.
-Many of those who started in these competition programs, a decade ago, have already retired, but some others persist and would be welcomed in the new format of Willax TV.
+The fever of competition realities does not stop and has been on Peruvian screens for approximately 11 years.
+Many of those who started in these programs have already left, but others persist and would be welcomed in the new format of Willax TV.

 The premiere of “Esto es bacán” by Willax Television will serve as a showcase for new contestants, but also for those figures remembered from previous formats.
 Until now, it is known that the leadership of the space will fall to Gian Piero Díaz and Rossana Fernández Maldonado.